sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ### Integers

-Basic integers follows: `i8`, `i16`, `i32`, `i64` and `i128`.
-Those types can
+The list of asic integers follows: `i8`, `i16`, `i32`, `i64` and `i128`.
+Those
-hold the entire range of positive and negative numbers possible to represent using the number of bytes presented after the _i_ letter.
+types can hold the entire range of positive and negative numbers possible to represent using the number of bytes presented after the _i_ letter.

 If you need to represent only positive integers, then the types are `u8`,`u16`, `u32`, `u64` and `u128`.